blinkseb/theta/utils2/doc/source/common-parameters.rst

 ``cls_limits write_debuglog`` controls whether or not the text file with detailed debug information is created if running cls limits.

 ``model use_llvm`` controls whether llvm-compilation of the model is enabled.
-For a small set of models, this decreases execution time substantially (especially for models with many one-bin channels).
-This option requires to compile with llvm.
-Note that llvm is somewhat experimental; you are advised to compare the results without llvm.
+If enabled, machine-code is generated at runtime for evaluating the model prediction.
+If the function-call overhead is large (e.g. for models with many one-bin channels), this can increase performance by about a factor of 2.
+This option requires to compile the llvm plugins.

+Setting ``model use_tbb`` enables threading building blocks for parallelizing the model evaluation across different channels: as channels are independent, the calculation of the predicted yield in each channel can be performed in a separate thread. ``tbb_nthreads`` controls the number of threads.
+A value <=0 uses tbb's automatic number of threads.
+The runtime speedup is beneficial only for models with a large number of channels that are "comlicated" (i.e., channels with many rate/shape uncertainties and/or many bins).
+So in contrast to ``main n_threads``, enabling tbb multi-threading can also be beneficial for ``n==1``.
+On the other hand, the overhead introduced by this multi-threading is usually much larger than for ``main n_threads``.

+``model use_llvm`` and ``model use_tbb`` are mutually exclusive.
+Setting both to ``True`` results in an exception.
+Using both ``main n_threads`` and ``model use_tbb`` is valid but creates a total of ``n_threads * tbb_nthreads`` which is to be considered if using both options.

+.. warning:: llvm and tbb have been tested to some extent but should still be considered *experimental*; make sure to compare results with these options disabled.
+While small numerical deviations can arise for llvm (due to different floating point computations in the llvm-compiled code), the result for tbb should be 100% identical.

 The section ``mcmc`` controls Markov-Chain Monte-Carlo settings used by Bayesian methods (note that these settings do not affect the mcmc run in the minimizer):
 ``mcmc strategy`` controls how proposal steps in the Markov Chain are constructed.
 The default of "asimov_widths" uses a Gaussian proposal function with a diagonal